 The number that matters most

 For scale: Novo Nordisk shipped enough semaglutide globally in 2025 to cover roughly 8 million patient-years across diabetes and obesity combined.
 Eli Lilly's tirzepatide number sat in a similar range.
-Dropping 3 to 8 million new US prescriptions on top of that is a meaningful slice of finite output — and Medicare fills don't care what passport the next patient in line is holding.
+Dropping 3 to 8 million new US prescriptions on top of that claims a meaningful slice of finite output — and a Medicare fill doesn't care what passport the next patient in line happens to hold.

 Brand and cash price, market by market — before July 1